Thank you for your interest in

 that allows running of standard Java SE applications

-applications and other Java SE 5/6/7 software in addition to still being fully capable of executing DEX files of
+applications and other Java SE 5/6/7 software, in addition to still being fully capable of executing DEX files of

-The ".apk" file of each commercially
+The APK file of the first commercially

 on them.
 In this case, Apogee can customize each licensed

 JRE4A for the specific needs of a given customer.

 For example, Apogee can add a port of Equinox OSGi Framework and

 Service bundles from Eclipse.org, in which case the Android device having the APK file of this JRE4A running

 on it will become capable of executing Java applications the components of